 A look at governors who left office in disgrace

 Oregon Gov. John Kitzhaber announced his resignation on Friday amid mounting questions and investigations into his fiancée, who was accused of using her position as first lady to enrich herself and benefit private consulting clients.
-Kitzhaber, 67, was elected to a fourth term as governor in November, a rare feat in American politics.
+Kitzhaber, 67, was elected to a historic fourth term as governor in November.

 A look at other governors who left office under pressure in recent years: